Rails, trails & ales

 Event format

 This weekend ride is geared to highlight local communities in Nebraska and our state’s beautiful rural scenery.
 The route is trail based to attract the widest variety of riders from novice to experienced, and will feature four rest stops in rural Nebraska towns.
-It is a fully SAG supported event, which means that our official bicycle shop partner, Cycle Works of Lincoln, will be near the route, ready to assist with any mechanical issues.
+It is a fully SAG supported event, which means that our mechanical crew will be near the route, ready to assist with any mechanical issues.
 Organizers will transport all overnight gear.

 Collor Correcting-08.png